 Who it’s for

-The primary buyer is the utility team that owns compliance, reporting, and public health risk.
-The product is stronger because certified testers, service providers, and customers can still work in the same system through scoped workflows.
+The primary buyer is the utility or municipal team responsible for compliance, reporting, and public health risk.
+The product becomes more useful when testers and partners can still work in the same system through scoped workflows.

-Best fit for utilities that need stronger internal control and cleaner external participation.
+Best fit for utilities that need stronger control and cleaner participation.

-BackflowCore.ai is designed for utility leaders who need registry accuracy, submission control, compliance visibility, and a cleaner way to coordinate with external actors.
+BackflowCore.ai is designed for teams that need registry accuracy, submission control, compliance visibility, and a more structured way to coordinate with external testers and service partners.

-• When the utility needs the canonical property and device record instead of spreadsheets, inboxes, and hand-built exports.
+• When the utility needs the canonical assembly and property record instead of spreadsheets, inboxes, and hand-built exports.

 • When testers need approval, credential tracking, kit gating, and faster submission paths than paper or email.

-Lead the evaluation with program visibility, compliance operations, map context, queues, and reporting rather than with a single field form.
+Start with program visibility, registry quality, notice history, queue pressure, map context, and reporting rather than a single submission form.

-The product gets more useful when testers, providers, and customers can act inside the workflow without weakening internal control.
+The product gets stronger when testers and service partners can act inside the workflow without weakening internal control.

 Operating roles